BankOfGiving/Bog.io/README.md

 **Javascript:**  [Backbone.js](http://backbonejs.org/), [RequireJS](http://requirejs.org/), [PostalJS](https://github.com/postaljs/postal.js)

 ###Auth App
-The core concept for this app was taken from the [Hackathon Starter](https://github.com/sahat/hackathon-starter) project.
+This app was taken from the [Hackathon Starter](https://github.com/sahat/hackathon-starter) project.
+It has been modified to fit the style and this system.

 ###Dashboard App
 The Dashboard applications is slated to use AngularJS for the front end communication.
-As it's a heavier framework, it's being used in an area that's less trafficked than the public site.
+As Angular is a heavier framework, it's being used in an area that's less trafficked than the public site.
 _Coming soon!_

 ###Admin App
+Because the admin app is isolated to a few select users, it will take advantage of Node.js, specifically Socket.io, to provide real-time updates.  generate views from the server
 _Coming soon!_

 ##Modules